Course Catalog

 5 units

-A practicum seminar for students seeking field experience in law- and policy-making settings.
-Designed to be combined with an internship; provides structured class meetings and work, including weekly field notes and a final paper.
-Prerequisite(s): LGST 10.
-Enrollment is restricted to sophomores, juniors, and seniors.
+A practicum seminar for students seeking field experience in politics, law- and/or policy-making settings.
+Designed to be combined with an internship; provides structured class meetings, readings, and work, including weekly field notes and a final paper.
+NOTE: Prior to enrolling, students must have secured an internship of at least 8 hours per week for the duration of the quarter.
+(Formerly Legal Studies Internship/Field Seminar: Experiences in Law, Policy, and Society.)
+(Also offered as Politics 180.
+Students cannot receive credit for both courses.)
+Enrollment is restricted to politics and legal studies majors.
 Enrollment limited to 20.
 May be repeated for credit.
 (General Education Code(s): PR-S.)

 LGST 188A